 When the Pulitzer Was Up For Rent

-Even the much ballyhooed Rent (1996 - 5,123 perfs) was nurtured for a year by a company that booked and produced national tours.
+Even the much ballyhooed Rent (1996 - 5,123 performances) was nurtured for a year by a company that booked and produced national tours.
 I was an assistant in their office during the two years leading up to Rent's off-Broadway premiere.
 Rent's producers had vision and took a genuine risk, but it was a calculated risk informed by years of business experience.
-They guided composer-lyricist Jonathan Larson through extensive rewriting in the months before the show opened at The New York Theatre Workshop, and would have encouraged further revisions had Larson lived.
+They guided composer-lyricist Jonathan Larson through extensive rewriting in the months before the show opened at The New York Theatre Workshop, and would probably have encouraged further revisions had Larson lived.

-As it was, the composer's death on the night of the Off-Broadway dress rehearsal made Rent a cultural cause celebre.
+As it was, the composer's unexpected death on the night of the Off-Broadway dress rehearsal made Rent a cultural cause celebre.
 As the show moved to Broadway on a wave of sympathetic publicity, no opportunity was wasted.
 Long before arranging foreign production rights, the producers were authorizing a Rent fashion department at Bloomingdales.
 For all the fuss made over Rent's contemporary rock score, nothing from the show ever made it to the pop charts.
 It was an outright failure in London, where critics and audiences were less susceptible to the poignancy of the composer's death.

 "Fortune's Winds Sing Godspeed"

-The most successful black musical of the decade was Bring in Da' Noise, Bring in Da' Funk (1996 - 1,148 perfs), which used a series of contemporary tap numbers to look dramatize and reflect on the history of Africans in America.
+The most successful black musical of the decade was Bring in Da' Noise, Bring in Da' Funk (1996 - 1,148 performances), which used a series of contemporary tap numbers to look dramatize and reflect on the history of Africans in America.
 The score was new, but the key issue was the dancing, which expressed every emotion from despair to rage to triumph.
 Savion Glover headed a spitfire cast and received a Tony for his groundbreaking choreography.

 The best musicals of the late 1990s came from corporate producers that aimed for artistic integrity as well as profit.
 Composer/lyricist Maury Yeston (Nine, Grand Hotel) and librettist Peter Stone (1776), had built their reputations on making unlikely projects sing.
-When their Titanic (1997 - 804 perfs) sailed off with five Tonys, including Best Musical, the theatrical community was shocked.
+When their Titanic (1997 - 804 performances) sailed off with five Tonys, including Best Musical, the theatrical community was shocked.
 The best new American musical in over a decade, it put creative aspects ahead of the marketing concerns.
-Over a dozen key characters were defined through songs which invoked various period or ethnic styles: the hopeful immigrants dreaming of life "In America," the arrogance of the rich exclaiming "What a Remarkable Age This Is," the elderly Mr. & Mrs. Strauss reaffirming that they "Still" love each other as they face death.
+Over a dozen key characters were defined through songs which invoked various period or ethnic styles: the hopeful immigrants dreaming of life "In America," the arrogance of the rich exclaiming "What a Remarkable Age This Is," and the elderly Isador & Ida Strauss reaffirming that they "Still" love each other as they face death.
 A stronger director or solo producer might have sharpened the dramatic focus, but corporate thinking let matters lie.
 Whatever its imperfections, Titanic deserved its success.

-Ragtime (1998 - 861 perfs) was another example of the corporate musical at its best, thanks to a spectacular score by American composers Lynn Ahrens and Stephen Flaherty.
-The epic story told of a crumbling family, a black man seeking justice, and a Jewish immigrant father fulfilling the American dream for himself an his child.
+Ragtime (1998 - 861 performances) was another example of the corporate musical at its best, thanks to a spectacular score by American composers Lynn Ahrens and Stephen Flaherty.
+The epic story told of a crumbling white middle class family, a black musician seeking justice, and a Jewish immigrant fulfilling the American dream for himself an his child.
 As with Titanic, a huge cast of characters was brought into focus by a score that invoked musical styles from the early 20th century and a book that wove disparate lives into a common pattern the concept musical blown up to epic proportions.
 Ragtime was not afraid to use satire ("Crime of the Century") or raunchy humor ("What A Game") along with soaring chorales, ballads and rags.
 When Brian Stokes Mitchell (as musician Coalhouse Walker) and Audra McDonald (as his beloved Sarah) sang of how they would ride into the future "On the Wheels of a Dream," it was pure, potent musical theatre.
 Though overproduced and under-directed, Ragtime was a musical with brains, heart, and a touch of courage.